bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 & ./Write-HelloWorld.ps1
 ```

-### Re-invented 'Plumbing' — Data and Messages are Separated
+### Reinvented 'Plumbing' — Data and Messages are Separated

 PowerShell shares the Unix philosophy of building complex solutions by chaining together simple commands.
 It even shares the same operator for connecting the output from one command to the input of another — the perfectly named *pipe* (`|`)!